-The recline feature allows adjustment of the seat back for occupants of different sizes to help obtain proper seat belt fit (see "Precautions on seat belt usage" later in this section).
+The recline feature allows adjustment of the seat back for occupants of different sizes for added comfort and to help obtain proper seat belt fit (see "Precautions on seat belt usage" later in this section).
 Also, the seatback can be reclined to allow occupants to rest when the vehicle is stopped.